The Short Answer

 3) Surfshark VPN

-Surfshark consistently delivers a verified business VPN solution backed by a no-log policy independently audited by Deloitte and server infrastructure that saves all data exclusively to RAM — meaning every server reboot permanently wipes connection records.
-Its business plan adds centralized billing and team management to an already feature-rich stack that includes CleanWeb DNS-level ad and malware blocking, unlimited simultaneous connections, and ChaCha20 and AES-256 encryption.
-For cost-conscious small businesses needing to protect distributed teams, Surfshark’s per-seat business pricing starts at approximately $5.90 per user per month.
+Surfshark delivers a verified business VPN backed by a Deloitte-audited no-logs policy and RAM-only servers that wipe connection records on every reboot.
+Its business plan adds centralized billing and team management to CleanWeb DNS-level ad and malware blocking, unlimited simultaneous connections, and ChaCha20/AES-256 encryption.
+Per-seat business pricing starts at approximately $5.90 per user per month.

 Surfshark